rwth-acis/OCD-Web-Client/README.md

 * The _Access Type_ should be public

 ### Adjusting the Files
 You will then have to change the _data-clientid_ field to your client id from Learning Layers and the _data-redirecturi_ field to your web clients address.
-This has to be done in both
+This has to be done in both.
 * login.html
 * JS/contentHandler.js